sg-crest A Singapore Government Agency Website

 About protection from harassment proceedings

-Both parties involved in a Protection from Harassment Court (PHC) application must first attend a court session where the court will attempt to resolve the dispute.
+Both parties involved in a PHC or FC application must first attend a court session where the court will attempt to resolve the dispute.

-If the matter cannot be settled, the case may proceed to mediation, further court sessions or a hearing.
+If the matter cannot be settled, the case may proceed to counselling or mediation (if appropriate), further court sessions or a hearing.

 Attendance is compulsory